 Under the ECBA, a property standing as security for a mortgage-backed credit and entered in the cover register must, until the recipient of the credit has met all the obligations owed to the issuer, be insured under the terms and conditions normally used to insure similar properties in the Contracting State of the EEA Agreement in such a way as to ensure that all relevant risks are insured.
 As an exception, an undeveloped residential property does not need to be insured.
 If the property is a residential building, apartment building or apartment under construction, the insurance obligation arises at the moment when the building being constructed becomes a construction with an interior space that is separated from the external environment by a roof and other parts of the building envelope.
-In the absence of an insurance agreement meeting the conditions described above, the issuer must remove the claims arising from the mortgage-backed credit from the cover register unless an insurance agreement meeting the described requirements is entered within 30 business days from the moment the issuer became aware of the absence of the insurance agreement.
-A mortgage-backed credit may be included in the cover register only if the market value of the property standing as security for the credit has been appraised by an appraiser meeting the requirements laid down and the regulation adopted under the said act.
+In the absence of an insurance agreement meeting the conditions described above, the issuer must remove the claims arising from the mortgage-backed credit from the cover register unless an insurance agreement meeting the described requirements is entered within

+30 business days from the moment the issuer became aware of the absence of the insurance agreement.
+A mortgage-backed credit may be included in the cover register only if the market value of the property standing as security for the credit has been appraised by an appraiser meeting the requirements provided for in section the Creditors and Credit Intermediaries Act, in accordance with the requirements laid down and the regulation adopted under the said act.

 The value of a property standing as security for a mortgage-backed credit entered in the cover register must be reviewed at least once a year and reappraised, if necessary.
-Furthermore, the value of a property standing as security for a mortgage-backed credit entered in the cover register shall be additionally reviewed and reappraised, if necessary:
+Furthermore, under the updated wording of the ECBA, the value of a property standing as security for a mortgage-backed credit entered in the cover register shall be additionally reviewed and reappraised, if necessary: